Boundedness of polarized log Calabi-Yau fibrations with bounded bases: Introduction

-Next we consider another important case of polarized log Calabi-Yau fibration, where the total space is a Calabi-Yau variety.
-Such a fibration is called a \textit{fibered Calabi-Yau variety}.
+Next we consider another important case of polarized log Calabi--Yau fibration, where the total space is a Calabi--Yau variety.
+Such a fibration is called a \textit{fibered Calabi--Yau variety}.
 In this case, we have $N \sim_{\bQ} 0$, so $H - N$ is automatically ample.
 Furthermore, we assume that the base $Z$ is rationally connected.
-Note that if $X$ is a strict Calabi-Yau manifold, then by \cite[Corollary 5.1]{birkarBoundednessEllipticCalabiYau2024}, this condition is automatically satisfied. \begin{cor} Let $d\in\bN$ and $\epsilon,v\in\bR^{>0}$.
-Assume that \begin{itemize} \item $(X,B)$ is a projective $\epsilon$-lc pair of dimension $d$, \item $K_X+B\sim_{\bR}0$, \item $f: X \to Z$ is a contraction to a rationally connected variety $Z$, and \item $A$ is an integral divisor on $X$ such that $0<\vol(A|_F) \leq v$, where $F$ is the general fiber of $f:X\to Z$. \end{itemize} Then the set of such $X$ is bounded in codimension one. \end{cor} By \cite{birkarSingularitiesFanoFibrations2023}, we do not need to assume the boundedness of the torsion index of $K_X+B$.
-If $\dim F = 1$, this result is proved by \cite[Theorem 1.4]{birkarBoundednessEllipticCalabiYau2024}.
-The case where $X$ has terminal singularities is given by \cite[Theorem 8.2]{jiaoBoundednessPolarizedCalabiYau2022}.
+Note that if $X$ is a strict Calabi--Yau manifold, then by \cite[Corollary 5.1]{birkarBoundednessEllipticCalabiYau2024}, this condition is automatically satisfied. \begin{cor} Let $d\in\bN$ and $\epsilon,v\in\bR^{>0}$.
+Assume that \begin{enumerate} \item $(X,B)$ is a projective $\epsilon$-lc pair of dimension $d$, \item $K_X+B\sim_{\bR}0$, \item $f: X \to Z$ is a contraction to a rationally connected variety $Z$, and \item $A$ is an integral divisor on $X$ such that $0<\vol(A|_F) \leq v$, where $F$ is the general fiber of $f:X\to Z$. \end{enumerate} Then the set of such $X$ is bounded in codimension one. \end{cor} By \cite{birkarSingularitiesFanoFibrations2023}, we do not need to assume the boundedness of the torsion index of $K_X+B$.
+If $\dim F = 1$, this case is studied in \cite[Theorem 1.4]{birkarBoundednessEllipticCalabiYau2024}.
+The case where $X$ has terminal singularities is treated in \cite[Theorem 8.2]{jiaoBoundednessPolarizedCalabiYau2022}.